MegaOwIer/rucgraph/README.md

 ## How to use rucgraph

-You can just download the whole repository into a rucgraph folder, and add the path of this folder when compiling cpp codes.
+You can download the whole repository into a rucgraph folder, and add the path of this folder when compiling cpp codes.

 ### An example of using rucgraph on a Linux server